 The United Way of Thunder Bay is committed to improving lives and strengthening community.
-We are working with the community on addressing the underlying causes of social issues here in Thunder Bay.
+We worked with the community on addressing the underlying causes of social issues here in Thunder Bay.
 We work to effect long-term changes that can be sustained over time, and make a measureable difference in the community – a difference that can be demonstrated.
 We know if takes a whole community working together to change social conditions in priority areas like poverty and racism.
 Our goal is for our communities to be measurably better off as a result of the work of the United Way and others.

 The shared agenda is based on a number of key principles: